 - EDF Energy is currently one of only four companies to achieve the Diversity Works for London Gold Standard for our approach to Diversity and Inclusion – a nationwide assessment that supports businesses in realising the benefits of diversity in the workplace.

-- EDF Energy is an official partner of the British Paralympic Association until 2017 and sponsor seven established and emerging Paralympic atheletes.
+- EDF Energy is an official partner of the British Paralympic Association until 2017 and sponsor seven established and emerging Paralympic athletes.

-- In 2013, EDF Energy established a partnerhsip with the National Star College, an independent provide of specialist further education for young adults with physical or mental learning difficulties.
+- In 2013, EDF Energy established a partnership with the National Star College, an independent provider of specialist further education for young adults with physical or mental learning difficulties.
 Through the ‘Steps Into Work’ programme, eight students were brought into the company in December 2013.
 In addition to gaining valuable work experience, the students all achieved a nationally recognised qualification in Customer Services.

 EDF Energy is one of the UK’s largest energy companies and the largest producer of low-carbon electricity, producing around one-fifth of the nation's electricity from its nuclear power stations, wind farms, coal and gas power stations and combined heat and power plants.
 The company supplies gas and electricity to 6 million business and residential customer accounts and is the biggest supplier of electricity by volume in Great Britain.